ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 If we assume that a good quality enterprised hard disk drive can sustain 200 MiB/s read rate, then with `spora_2_6` you could only store a single 4TB partition per 4TB HDD.
 However with `composite.1` you could conceivably store and mine 4x 4TB partitions on a single 16TB HDD.
 Or, if you find that your configuration can't sustain a 200 MiB/s read rate for each drive, you could pack to a higher difficulty level to lower the required read rate.

-Note: the effective hashrate for all packing formats is the same.
-A miner who has packed a full replica to spora_2_6 or composite.1 or composite.32 can expect to find the same number of blocks on average.
+Note: The effective hashrate for a full replica packed to any of the supported packing formats is the same.
+A miner who has packed a full replica to `spora_2_6` or `composite.1` or `composite.32` can expect to find the same number of blocks on average, but with the higher difficulty miner reading fewer chunks from their storage per second.
+This allows the miner to use larger hard drives in their setup, without increasing the necessary bandwidth between disk and CPU.

 Also note: When mining, all storage modules within the same replica must be packed to the same packing format and difficulty level.
 For example, a single miner will not be able to build a solution involving chunks from `storage_module_1_addr.1` and `storage_module_2_addr.2` even if the packing address is the same.